The Definition of a Polyglot

-Audible.com is one I wasn’t even aware of.
-They don’t have all languages on there, but it’s a great resource.
+Audible.com is a wonderful resource for language learners.
+They don’t have all languages, but it’s a great resource nonetheless.
 I had to give a Skype discussion in German and I hadn’t done any German for such a long time I figured I wanted to refresh it.
 I’m interested in German history, so I Googled it and up came a number of audiobooks.
 I downloaded one on my iPhone and now I’m listening and learning about German history wherever I want.
 It’s fascinating.

 Publio.pl – If anyone is learning Polish, a great site and they don’t require your Polish postal code.